ComplianceAsCode/content/release_tools/README.md

 It is a good practice to have a stabilization phase before the upstream release is performed.
 During this period, the new stabilization branch is created.
 Only bugfixes which are discovered during this stabilization period are cherry-picked from the master branch into the stabilization branch.
-This reduces risk of bringing a sudden breaking change into the release.
+This reduces the risk of bringing a sudden breaking change into the release.

-We usually have stabilization phase two weeks long.
+The stabilization phase is typically two weeks long.
 To start the stabilization:

-- create a new branch called stabilization-vx.y.z, where x.y.z is the version of upcoming release
+- Create a new branch called stabilization-vx.y.z, where x.y.z is the version of the upcoming release

 - Create a new milestone for the next version

-- set milestone of opened pull requests to the new milestone
+- Set milestone of opened pull requests to the new milestone

-- announce start of stabilization period through mailing list
+- Announce start of stabilization period through mailing list

 During the stabilization:

-- if a bug is fixed, cherry-pick the PR from the master branch into the stabilization branch
+- If a bug is fixed, cherry-pick the PR from the master branch into the stabilization branch

-- change the milestone for the cherry-picked PR to the milestone of upcoming release
+- Change the milestone for the cherry-picked PR to the milestone of upcoming release

-- label the PR with "backported_into_stabilization"
+- Label the PR with "backported_into_stabilization"

 Before the release